 Interior design experts agree—choosing the wrong-size rug can instantly cheapen a room.
 Why?
 "Placing an area rug that is too small for a seating area instantly throws the room out of scale and gives the impression that you couldn't afford the larger, correctly sized rug," says interior designer Marlaina Teich.
 Berk recommends this simple test to check if your rug is the right size: "Make sure that the rugs touch every piece of furniture so they appear appropriately scaled and make all the furniture pieces in a room relate to one another."

 The Fix: Thankfully, you don't have to toss a small rug.
 Teich says the solution is to layer.
-"If the client has a rug that they love but it is too small for the space, an easy fix … is to layer a larger rug under the smaller one.
+"If the client has a rug that they love but it is too small for the space, an easy fix," she says, "is to layer a larger rug under the smaller one.
 That will not only help highlight the smaller statement rug but also create the scale needed."

 A quality sofa is one of the first things experts notice when they enter your home; it can instantly elevate the furniture around it.
 "Invest in a good sofa, especially if you have a family," says interior designer Christine Markatos Lowe.
 "An inexpensive sofa won't wear well and will look much older than its actual age in no time."
 Berk agrees and warns against generic, overstuffed sofas.
 "If you're holding on to old furniture that is the shape of marshmallow, it's time to consider revamping your living room."